Sea Turtle Rescue Program

 Yes, they’re cute.
 And they’re tiny.
 And they waddle down the beach on a dangerous journey toward the surf to begin life in the ocean.
-Since the early ’80s, TNC’s team of biologists at Blowing Rocks Preserve in Hobe Sound have waited like nervous parents for the newborns to make their way into the water without incident.
+Since the early ’80s, TNC’s team of biologists at Blowing Rocks Preserve on Jupiter Island have waited like nervous parents for the newborns to make their way into the water without incident.

 South Florida turtle nesting season runs from the beginning of March to the end of October.
 The little turtles face many challenges, even in the nest before they hatch.
 Storms and hurricanes can bury nests in sand destroying them or washing them out to sea.
 When hatchlings make it out of their nests and head toward the waves, they’re exposed to heat and predators, and must fight the odds against dehydration and birds, crabs, snakes, and raccoons.

 The sea turtles that nest at the preserve are federally listed as endangered or threatened.
 In fact, all species of turtles in Florida are listed.
-Leatherback, Loggerhead, Hawksbill, Kemp’s Ridley and Green sea turtles use Florida’s beaches and nearshore waters.
-Annually at the preserve, Loggerhead nests are by far the most abundant, numbering in the hundreds, followed by Green and Leatherback sea turtles.
+Leatherback, loggerhead, hawksbill, Kemp’s ridley and green sea turtles use Florida’s beaches and nearshore waters.
+Annually at the preserve, Loggerhead nests are by far the most abundant, numbering in the hundreds, followed by green and leatherback sea turtles.

 At times the limestone on the beach is almost completely covered in sand, allowing breeding turtles to make their way up the beach from the ocean before dawn to lay their eggs.
 The beach is a dynamic system, and as summer progresses ocean tides may carry sand out to sea, and the rocky outcroppings become exposed.
 This situation makes a difficult journey for the hatchlings.
 Many became stuck in the deep cracks and crevices of the limestone.